-The off-product mark may only be used by Program Users in good standing whose operations are enrolled in the Leading Harvest Farmland Management Program 2020 (for all or a portion of their operations).
-Any express or implied claim that a Program User is in conformance with the Leading Harvest Farmland Management Standard 2020 must be substantiated by a current, valid certification by an accredited certification body recognized by Leading Harvest.
+The off-product mark may only be used by Program Users in good standing whose operations are enrolled in the Leading Harvest Farmland Management Program 2023 (for all or a portion of their operations).
+Any express or implied claim that a Program User is in conformance with the Leading Harvest Australia Farmland Management Standard 2023 must be substantiated by a current, valid certification by an accredited certification body recognised by Leading Harvest.